KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :alt: Proxy_clip_creation

-As soon as proxy clips are enabled, they can be generated for specific project clips in the Project Tree widget via the context menu :menuselection:`Proxy Clip`.
+As soon as proxy clips are enabled, they can be generated for specific project clips in the Project Bin widget via the context menu :menuselection:`Proxy Clip`.
 After you select :menuselection:`Proxy Clip` for a clip, a job will start to create the clip.
-You can view the progress of this job by looking at the little gray progress bar that appears at the bottom of the clip in the Project Tree – see picture.
+You can view the progress of this job by looking at the little gray progress bar that appears at the bottom of the clip in the Project Bin – see picture.
 Clicking :menuselection:`Proxy Clip` again disables the proxy for this clip.

-You can multi-select clips in the Project Tree and select :menuselection:`Proxy Clip` to start a batch proxy clip generation job which will queue up multiple proxy clip generation jobs.
+You can multi-select clips in the Project Bin and select :menuselection:`Proxy Clip` to start a batch proxy clip generation job which will queue up multiple proxy clip generation jobs.

 .. image:: /images/Proxy_clip_creation_completed.png